sensetogether/ContextSense/README.md

 License
 -------------
-#ContextSense is available under the terms of the Apache License, which implies that application developers are free to use #ContextSense.
+#ContextSense is available under the terms of the GNU GPL v3 License, which implies that application developers are free to use #ContextSense.
 It also means that developers are invited to contribute to improve #ContextSense as long as the original source code remains open.

 Contributors